-Foster partnerships that contribute to societal improvements
+Objective 1.
+Foster partnerships that contribute to community improvements

-Expand mutually beneficial partnerships with community organizations, local government, alumni, industry, and employers.
+Expand mutually beneficial partnerships (e.g., service learning, internships, etc.) with community organizations, local government, alumni, industry, and employers to enhance student learning and success.

 Engage with community leaders and potential partners whose needs align with the expertise provided by Central.

-Develop new community engagement opportunities that benefit New Britain, the region, and the state socially, culturally, environmentally, and economically.
+Develop new community engagement opportunities that benefit New Britain, the region, and the state while providing students with real-world learning experiences that support success.

-Encourage students, faculty, staff and administrators to strengthen relationships with the broader community and create a more welcoming and inclusive atmosphere for community members of all ages.
+Encourage students, faculty, staff and administrators to strengthen relationships with the broader community in ways that promote student success and create a more welcoming atmosphere for community members of all ages.

-Institute a framework that promotes and strengthens community engagement
+Objective 2.
+Institute a framework that promotes and strengthens community engagement, partnerships and experiential learning opportunities in support of student success.

-Reengineer the Office of Community Engagement and develop a more comprehensive mission and organizational framework, building on the work of the Faculty Senate Community Engagement Committee.
+Identify internal and external opportunities to fund community engagement activities and promote economic development that enhance student learning.

-Establish an advisory board to guide community engagement priorities.
+Identify and develop opportunities for students to participate in community based internships and experiential learning opportunities.

-Identify internal and external opportunities to fund community engagement activities and promote economic development.
+Prepare students to enter the workforce by aligning academic programs, career services, and employer partnerships to strengthen student success.

-Assess the impact of community engagement initiatives to inform future activities.
+Assess the impact of community engagement initiatives to inform future activities that advance both community well-being and student success.

-Develop seamless communication and exchange of knowledge and resources for the public good
+Objective 3.
+Develop seamless communication and exchange of knowledge and resources for the public good.

-Identify how community engagement will prepare students to be better leaders and citizens in their communities.
+Identify how community engagement will prepare students to be better leaders and citizens in their communities advancing their overall success.

-Establish community engagement efforts that reflect the diverse backgrounds, languages and cultures within the region and state and address pressing challenges.
+Establish community engagement efforts that support the needs of small businesses, local industry, surrounding communities, the region, and the state while creating opportunities that foster student success.

-Promote global awareness and respect for diversity and inclusion in the Central community and beyond.
+Promote global awareness and respect in the Central community and beyond.

-Dedicate University resources to adequately support economic development in the region and state.
+Dedicate unique University capabilities to promote economic development in the region and state while expanding opportunities for student learning and success.

-Create innovative community connections to inspire the integration of teaching, learning, scholarship and service
+Objective 4.
+Leverage the Central Workforce and Innovation Hub to inspire the integration of teaching, learning, scholarship, and service.

-Increase and strengthen K-12 partnerships.
+Increase and strengthen preK-12 partnerships to expand pathways.

 Encourage the scholarship of engagement and the scholarship of application while building on the knowledge and experience of participants.

-Align community engagement activities with the curriculum while leveraging the resources available in Institutional Advancement.
+Align community engagement activities with the curriculum while leveraging associated resources within the CCSU Foundation to support teaching excellence and student success.

 Potential metrics